 This rewrite of history is called a "reorganization" ("reorg" for short) and invalidates any transactions included in the invalidated blocks, thus returning any transferred funds to their original owners.

 Such events can represent a security risk, because an attacker could use a cryptocurrency transfer as payment for a good or service, and subsequently trigger a reorg, thus invalidating his transfer (and getting his cryptocurrency back) while keeping the good or service he paid for.
-Cryptocurrency exchanges have lost hundreds of millions of dollars in such attacks (often referred to as "51% attacks" after a particular methodology).

 The number of blocks you wait before considering a transfer valid is called the "confirmation number", which is typically different for different chains.
 Circle's APIs use the following confirmation numbers for each supported chain.